Taillon earns 1st win in exactly 2 years, Yanks beat Tigers - WHIZ News

 Cisnero retired Brett Gardner on a pop out and struck out LeMahieu.
 Judge fell behind 0-1 in the count and drove the following pitch to right field for a two-run single that made it 4-1.
 Rougned Odor then walked and Torres’ two-run single chased Cisnero.

-Taillon retired seven straight hitters before Jeimer Calendario’s two-out homer in the fourth tied it at 1.
+Taillon retired seven straight hitters before Jeimer Calendario’ two-out homer in the fourth tied it at 1 – ending the Tigers’ 22-inning scoreless streak.
 Taillon issued consecutive two-out walks in the fifth but escaped unscathed by striking out Cabrera.

+“I’m sure it was emotional for him.
+Got the belt today,” Yankees manager Aaron Boone said.
+“So, I am really excited for him and happy for him.
+I think everybody’s been through stuff.
+J-Mo’s certainly been through his share of trials throughout his career.
+To get back to this point, contributing to this team, really happy for him today, but it’s another good step forward for him.”

 Detroit cut the deficit 6-3 in the seventh inning on Jonathan Schoop’s two-out two-run single.

-Niko Goodrum got the Tigers closer with a solo homer to right to make it 6-4.
+Niko Goodrum got the Tigers closer with a solo homer in the eighth.

 Aroldis Chapman pitched a perfect ninth for his fifth save in as many chances.